 From the birth of Islam in the 7th century to the voyages of European exploration in the 15th, Africa was at the centre of a vibrant exchange of goods and ideas.
 It was an African golden age in which places like Mali, Ghana, Nubia and Zimbabwe became the crossroads of civilisations, and where African royals, thinkers and artists played celebrated roles in the globalised world of the Middle Ages.

 The historian shows how liberal democracy, and Western history with it, was profoundly reimagined when the post-war Golden Age ended.
 As the institutions of liberal rule were reinvented, a new generation of politicians emerged: Thatcher, Reagan, Mitterrand, Kohl.
 The late 20th-century heyday they oversaw carried the Western democracies triumphantly to victory in the Cold War and into the economic boom of the 1990s.
 But equally it led them into the fiasco of Iraq, to the high drama of the financial crisis in 2007/8, and ultimately to the anti-liberal surge of our own times.
 The present crisis of liberalism enjoins us to revisit these times with close attention.
 The era we have all been living through is closing out; democracy is turning on its axis once again.
-Chaired by Katya Adler.
+Chaired by Peter Florence.